alexmantovani/crop-pdf/README.md

-# PDF MERGER AND CROPPER
+# PDF MERGE AND CROP

 cropper.py is a free and open-source python utility capable of crop and merge PDF files.